 The Price Earnings to Growth (PEG) ratio relates the PE ratio to the growth estimated in the company's earnings.
-A PEG ratio of one indicates that the market has fairly valued the shares, given its expected growth in earnings.
-A ratio less than one indicates the shares are undervalued, and greater than one indicates an overvalued share.
+A PEG ratio of one indicates that the market has fairly valued the company's shares, given its expected growth in earnings.
+A ratio less than one indicates the equity shares of the company are undervalued, and a ratio greater than one indicates an overvalued share.